 - 5.6 An Environmental Impact Assessment (EIA) Screening Request (planning ref: 22/03089/SCREEN) was submitted to the LPA on 02/11/2023 to establish whether the Proposed Development is EIA.
-The LPA responded on 20/12/2022 stating the application does not constitute EIA development. - 5.7 Officers raised concerns that the scheme extended further to the south than the adjacent Ripley Avenue to the east and as such, secured a reduction to the site area and number of homes proposed. - 5.8 This application was heard by Members of the Lowlands Area Planning Sub-Committee on May 30th 2023.
-The application was deferred for a site visit. - 5.9 Taking into account planning policy, other material considerations and the representations of interested parties, officers are of the opinion that the key considerations of the application are:
+The LPA responded on 20/12/2022 stating the application does not constitute EIA development. - 5.7 Officers raised concerns that the scheme extended further to the south than the adjacent Ripley Avenue to the east and as such, secured a reduction to the site area and number of homes proposed. - 5.8 This application was previously heard by Members of the Lowlands Area Planning Sub-Committee on May 30th 2023.
+During the May 30th meeting, Members deferred the application in order to conduct a site visit.
+The Member site visit was held on the morning of June 19th.
+The application was then due to be heard by Members of the Lowlands Area Planning Sub-Committee on the afternoon of June 19th, however, a late objection from Buckinghamshire and Oxfordshire Wildlife Trust was received.
+In order for the Council's officers, particularly the Biodiversity Officer, to consider the objection from BBOWT, the application was moved to the July 17th Lowlands Area Planning Sub-Committee. - 5.9 Taking into account planning policy, other material considerations and the representations of interested parties, officers are of the opinion that the key considerations of the application are:

-Principle of Development;
+- Principle of Development;

-Siting, Design, Form and Landscape Impact;
+- Siting, Design, Form and Landscape Impact;

-Heritage Impacts;
+- Heritage Impacts;

-Archaeology;
+- Archaeology;

-Highway Safety;
+- Highway Safety;

-Accessibility;
+- Accessibility;

-Drainage and Flood Risk;
+- Drainage and Flood Risk;

-Trees and Ecology;
+- Trees and Ecology;

-Residential Amenities;
+- Residential Amenities;

-Sustainability;
+- Sustainability;

-S106 matters;
+- SI06 matters;

-Other Matters; and
+- Other Matters; and

-Conclusion and Planning Balance
+- Conclusion and Planning Balance